 This formula method is more complex than the table method.
 Be careful naming the dynamic ranges and updating the series references.
 It's easy to enter typos.
 If the chart doesn't update, check the range references.

 For a dynamic chart technique that takes a different route, read Create a dynamic Excel chart and make your own dashboard.
-Two example Excel worksheets demonstrating these versions of dynamic charting are available as a free download.
+Excel worksheets demonstrating these versions of dynamic charting are available as a free download.

 - How to add a drop-down list to an Excel cell (TechRepublic)

 - How to become a cloud engineer: A cheat sheet (TechRepublic)